Language selection

 According to Section 32 of Schedule 1 of the Regulations, the System Participants must provide:

-1. Identification and contact information on each System Participant.
+1. Identification and contact information for each System Participant

-2. Description of the Remote Sensing Space System, clearly identifying the individual roles played by the applicant and System Participant(s), particularly relating to the performance of Controlled Activities with regard to the Remote Sensing Space System.
+2. Description of Remote Sensing Space System, identifying individual roles played by the Applicant and System Participant(s), particularly relating to the performance of Controlled Activities

 6. Depending on the role of the System Participant(s):